PaloAltoNetworks/pc-compute-migration/README.md

 n
 Do you want to enable the 'Custom Feed' module?
 Y/N n
-Do you want to enable the 'CNSS Rules' module?
+Do you want to enable the 'CNNS Rules' module?
 Y/N n
 Do you want to enable the 'Compliance Rules' module?
 Y/N n